 Solid Waste Abatement Fund.
 A special fund established under Section 701 of the Solid Waste Management Act to receive all fines, penalties and bond forfeitures collected under the Solid Waste Management Act and Sections 1704 and 1705 of the Municipal Waste Planning, Recycling and Waste Reduction Act.

-Storage Tank Fund.
-A special fund established under section 702 of the Storage Tank and Spill Prevention Act (Tank Act) to receive all fees, fines, judgments, bond forfeitures, interest and recovered costs collected by the department under this act.
-The funds shall be used by the department for administration of the storage tank program and for any other activities necessary to meet the requirements of the Tank Act.

 Summary Citation.
 A non-traffic criminal citation issued by the Department to address violations found during an inspection.